sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 A second JVP with the vector  $\mathbf{e}_3 + \mathbf{e}_4$ materializes the sum of the remaining columns.
-We the assign the values in the resulting vectors back to the appropriate Jacobian entries.
+We then assign the values in the resulting vectors back to the appropriate Jacobian entries.
 This final decompression step is shown in Figure 10.

 <div class="row mt-3">